Hatunruna/huaca/README.md

 # Huaca

-This project is part of Global Game Jam 2016 (a game creation contest) a game about a woman who must activate interrupters in the right order to complete the ritual and get to the next level.
-She can use keys to opens doors and portals to get to said interrupters.
+This project is part of Global Game Jam 2016 (a game creation contest) a game about an inca woman who must activate interrupters in the right order to complete the ritual and get to the next level of the temple.
+She can use keys to open doors and portals to get to said interrupters.

 A Huaca (wak'a) is an object that represents something revered, typically a monument.
 Some of them have been associated with veneration and ritual.
+(Source Wikipedia : https://en.wikipedia.org/wiki/Huaca)

 ## Requirements